scrapy/scrapy/docs/topics/commands.rst

 Manage the execution queue of a Scrapy project.

-This command is meant to be used to control a Scrapy server started with the :command:`start` command.
+This command is meant to be used to control a Scrapy server started with the :command:`runserver` command.

 Example usage::

     $ scrapy queue add example.com

-If there is a Scrapy server running (see :command:`start` command), it will start crawling the ``example.com`` spider.
+If there is a Scrapy server running (see :command:`runserver` command), it will start crawling the ``example.com`` spider.
 Otherwise, it will only get enqueued,, and it will start crawling once the Scrapy server is started.